Sas1997/SAMA/README.md

 ### Method 3: Windows .exe (Alpha)

 A point-and-click GUI for non-technical users.
 No Python installation required.
-Currently in alpha — contact the developers to request access.
+Currently in alpha, contact the developers to request access.

 > https://github.com/Sas1997/SAMA